darasus/ai-blog/content/how-to-create-a-business-plan-that-works-for-you.md

   shows your investors, employees and partners that you have a clear understanding of your business and what it takes to be successful.
 The plan should also include financial projections for the next 3-5 years.
+intro: When you are starting a small business, you probably don’t think of creating a business plan right away.
+Perhaps you are not sure if your business idea is strong enough to stand on its own, or maybe you just don't have the time and energy right now to put together that kind of document.
+Well...sooner or later you must create a business plan, because it will give you focus and direction in your company.
+It will also help you analyze your ideas and market potential.
+A well-written business plan will help investors see the value of your company so they are more willing to fund it.
+A good plan can help secure financing from banks, angel investors or venture capital firms.
+Don’t worry!
+  You don’t need to be an expert on all these things to produce a good document for yourself and others who might invest in your company.
+In this article we will discuss all the important points that would help you create an effective business plan for your small business.
 ---

 ## What is a business plan and why does it matter?